 Bake for 12-15 minutes or until browned (baking time will depend on how thick your flatbreads are).
 If large air bubbles form, pierce with a fork during baking.
 If necessary, rotate the baking sheet so the flatbreads brown equally and/or turn on the grill/broiler at the end to ensure they crisp and brown on top.

 Top with melted butter, olive oil or coconut oil, sprinkle with more salt and chopped parsley or coriander/cilantro leaves before serving.

 They are best served warm - either straight from the oven or toasted.

 Some psyllium husk powder brands turn purple when baked.
 I have used the BonPom, Green Origins and the Just Natural Organics brand here in the UK with good results.
-I have heard that the Now brand in the US also does not change colour.
+A US reader has told me that she uses the Healthworks brand in the US and it does not change colour.
 However, even if the naan changes colour, this does not affect the taste.

 NOTE: It's really essential to add a generous pinch of salt and black and white sesame seeds or, even better, nigella seeds to the bread, and baste it with melted butter, olive or coconut oil before eating.
 Without, the naan does not have much flavour (as it's mostly coconut flour).
 It is designed to be eaten WITH a curry.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.